Skip to main content

 import creds from './sheetjs-test-726272627262.json' assert { type: "json" };

-/* Print the name to the console */
+/* Change this to the spreadsheet ID */

 • './sheetjs-test-726272627262.json' should be replaced with the name of the JSON file in step 27.
 The ./ prefix is required!

-• 'DOCUMENT_ID' should be replaced with the Document ID from step 33.
+• "SOME-SPREADSHEETJS-ID" should be replaced with the Document ID from step 33.

 1. Run the script: